-All high-level alerts on the report must be addressed and cleared by the Lender address each individual high alert and explain what actions were taken to satisfy the issues.
+All high-level alerts on the report must be addressed and cleared by the Lender

+If the Lender cannot electronically access the fraud report to clear high-level alerts within the fraud provider's system, an Underwriter's Certification from the Lender is acceptable.
+The Certification must address each individual high alert and explain what actions were taken to satisfy the issues.
 It must be signed and dated by a member of the Lender's underwriting staff or operations management personnel.